 Our research spans from early childhood to post-secondary science settings and touches on themes including assessment, science-based integrated teaching, inquiry-based teaching and learning, science learning environments, the impact of teacher beliefs on the teaching of science, alternate and misconceptions in science learning, technology-enhanced science teaching, science learning in informal settings, role of caring in teaching and learning science, using literature circles to support nature of science learning, and post-secondary science reform in physics and earth science.

 Additionally, the Science Education Department is also host to several large educational projects.
 We house the National Center for Early Childhood Science Education and in that capacity we offer yearly summer institutes to train early childhood teachers and early childhood leaders in the teaching of science to young children.
-These summer institutes are led by Dr. William C. Ritz and are offered through the Head Start on Science Program.
-We have a newly funded California Postsecondary Education Commission (CPEC) grant to support the science professional development of K-2 teachers.
-Susan Gomez Zwiep and Bill Straits are coordinating that project.
+These summer institutes are led by Dr. William Straits and are offered through the Head Start on Science Program.
 Jim Kisiel has grants to support his work with science learning in informal settings (zoos, aquariums, museums).
 Laura Henriques is Principal Investigator on several NSF-funded projects which support future teachers, partnering with other CSU campuses, Cerritos College, Long Beach Unified and Whittier Union High School Districts, striving to support of quality teacher preparation and professional development in PreK-postsecondary science teaching and learning in the greater Long Beach area.
+Lisa Martin-Hansen and Susan Gomez-Zwiep coordinate the Science Professional Academy – a grant project working with 100 K-8 teachers and teacher coaches from Norwalk – La Mirada Unified School District.
 Other projects in which we are actively participating can be viewed on our Grants and Projects page.